rismanobahar/event-management/event-management/README.md

     - [`CanLoadRelationships.php`](/app/Http/Traits/CanLoadRelationships.php) : A reusable trait that provides functionality to dynamically load relationships for models based on query parameters, ensuring flexibility and reducing repetitive code in controllers.
 - **/app/Providers/** :
     - [`AuthServiceProvider.php`](/app/Providers/AuthServiceProvider.php) : A service provider that defines and registers authentication-related services, such as policies and gates, to control access to various parts of the application.
+- **/config/** :
+    - [`config.php`](/config/sanctum.php) : Contains configuration settings for Laravel Sanctum, such as token expiration, middleware, and other options for managing API authentication and token-based security.